vicentebolea/DAV-SDK.github.io/Products/DAV-SDK.md

         <strong>Impact</strong>
       </td>
       <td>
-        We designed the DAV-SDK Spack meta-package to build and deploy a collection of DAV SDK member packages, including ADIOS, Ascent, Catalyst, DIY, HDF5, PNetCDF, ParaView, VisIt, Viskores (formerly VTK-m), and ZFP.
+        We designed the DAV-SDK Spack meta-package to build and deploy a collection of DAV SDK member packages, including ADIOS2, Ascent, Catalyst, DIY, HDF5, PNetCDF, ParaView, VisIt, Viskores (formerly VTK-m), and ZFP.
 This capability enables optimal features for specific environments and facilitates interoperability with other packages within the DAV SDK.
       </td>
     </tr>
     <tr>